discover-labs/dictum/docs/docs/data_model/query_intro.md

 # Query Introduction

-The goal of Hyperplane is to give it's users an opportunity to ask questions about various business metrics on an arbitrary level of detail.
+The goal of Dictum is to give it's users an opportunity to ask questions about various business metrics on an arbitrary level of detail.
 To better understand the context the data model exists in, let's first see how these questions are formulated.

-Hyperplane queries are structured objects.
-There are many ways to query Hyperplane store, including [GraphQL API](../reference/graphql.md), [Python code](../reference/python_api.md) and a special [SQL-like query language](../reference/query_language.md).
+Dictum queries are structured objects.
+There are many ways to query Dictum store, including [GraphQL API](../reference/graphql.md), [Python code](../reference/python_api.md) and a special [SQL-like query language](../reference/query_language.md).
 Here we'll use the latter as